 - 2 tsp salt

 - Place the frozen corn, green peas and diced carrot in a saucepan with ½ cup (120 ml) water.
 Bring to a boil and cook for 10 mins.
 Once ready, drain the water.

 - Meanwhile, put the onion, garlic, cooked chickpeas, and chopped parsley in a food processor.
 If your food processor is small you'll need to work in batches.
 Pulse for a few minutes.
 You may need to scrape down the sides from time to time.
 Do this until everything is well mixed.
 Put the mixture in a large bowl.

 - Add the cooked and drained corn, peas, and carrot, and the diced red pepper to the bowl as well.
 Season with paprika, cumin, curry, coriander, and salt.
 Add the ground flax seed and stir everything well.

-- Take about a full teaspoon of the mixture and roll into small balls.
+- Take about a full teaspoon of the mixture and roll into small balls or patties.
 Place them on a baking sheet lined with parchment paper.
 Bake for 20 minutes.

-- Enjoy them topped with our 5-minute Cashew Sauce.
+- Enjoy them topped with our quick 5-minute Cashew Sauce.